John Alexander Skelton: looking back

 Sarabande picks the brightest and best for attention, those who - like its founder - blasts through stereotypes.
 These are designers who merge disciplines and champion a beautiful anarchy.
 It is Skelton’s natural home, where his multiple obsessions of history and folkloric tradition, of costume and class conflict, of nature and environment, can be nurtured.

-Skelton’s aesthetic offers a ragged romance: sweeping coats in corduroy and wool, high-waisted trousers tied with rope, checks and stripes next to raw hessian colours – and always, always, the most astonishing headwear, co-created with milliner Stephen Jones.
+Skelton’s aesthetic offers a ragged romance: sweeping coats in corduroy and wool, high-waisted trousers tied with rope, checks and stripes next to raw hessian colours - and always, the most astonishing headwear, co-created with milliner Stephen Jones.
 The characters who emerge are part country bumpkin, part fallen Georgian poet.

 None of this is illusion.
 Key to Skelton’s work is a joyously lo-fi methodology in which scraps are exquisitely repurposed, yarn is knitted from rare breeds of British sheep and pieces are handwoven, hand knitted and hand dyed.
 Sustainability is all.